Showing posts with label digital detective. Show all posts

 He said, “That section was written by that old guy, John.
 We fired him because didn’t know crap, so no surprise it’s hosed up.”

 I knew who he was talking about, a short, pudgy bear in his late 40s with Einstein hair.
-I’d never been introduced, but I’d heard him on a conference pane.
+I’d never been introduced, but I’d heard him on a conference panel.
 John was no dummy, no matter what Robert said.

 Robert smugly departed.
 I stepped through the instructions, one by one, studying the gestalt, the large and small.
 My head-smack arrived on Sunday.
 Curious why sizeof() would return a negative value, I traced how hash_cnt was used.
 As I stepped through the instructions, I saw it descend into a function called MFburnish().